The view of Shidahama

 This facility exhibits and sells approximately 25,000 glass products collected from all over the world

-At the experience workshop, you can try out a variety of glass crafts, such as "etched glass making," "free-blowing glass making," and "glass bead making."
-It might be
+At the workshop, you can experience various glass crafts, such as "etched glass making," "free-blown glass making," and "lampwork bead making."

-a good idea to try making one as a memento of your visit to Inawashiro!
+Making one as a memento of your visit to Inawashiro might be a good idea!

 The premises also house the Inawashiro Beer Hall and the Inawashiro Sweets Hall/Dumpling Hall, making it a comprehensive entertainment facility